orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 shell-shocks.

-Selling Puzzmo gave us the option of making the Crossword free, and gave us the chance to pick up one of the most interesting folks in the Crossword creation/editing space: Brooke - which I think had a massive positive effect on what we ended up shipping.
+Selling Puzzmo gave us the option of making the Crossword free, and gave us the chance to pick up one of the most interesting folks in the Crossword creation/editing space: [Brooke Husic](https://www.brookehusic.com/) - who I think had a massive positive effect on what we ended up shipping.

 The money isn't "fuck you" money, but it's more than most and more than enough for me and Danger.
 To try and accommodate that internal tension, I started a system of direct donations in a way that echos one of the most pivotal moments in my